aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-data-in-npoi-and-aspose-cells/insert-hyperlinks-in-worksheet/_index.md

 It is possible to add hyperlinks to cells in the same Excel file by calling the Hyperlink collection's Add method.
 The Add method works for both internal and external hyperlinks.
 One version of the overloaded method takes the following parameters:

-- Cell name,the name of the cell the hyperlink will be added to.
+- Cell name, the name of the cell the hyperlink will be added to.
 - Number of rows, the number of rows in this hyperlink range.
 - Number of columns, the number of columns in this hyperlink range.
 - URL, the address of the target cell.